Stuffed Cabbage (töltött káposzta)

 robwhatsfordinner.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a way for sites to earn advertising fees.
 Product links listed at the bottom of this recipe will direct you to Amazon.com and in most cases, will enhance your experience in making this recipe.
 Thank you for your support!

-This is definitely a slovak (or any slavic nation’s) standard “go to” comfort dish.
+This is definitely a Hungarian (or any slavic nation’s) standard “go to” comfort dish.
 It’s commonly found at wedding celebrations, first communions, family picnics, etc.

 I know that many people make theirs differently.
 Some people put rice in the meat mixture and others leave it out.
-This is a traditional Slovak style stuffed cabbage made with a very simple tomato sauce.
-It's simple, yet tasty and was always a huge favorite at family gatherings, first communions, graduations, weddings, etc.
+This is a traditional Hungarian style stuffed cabbage made with a very tasty paprika base.
+It's complex and a bit smoky, yet tasty and was always a huge favorite at family gatherings, first communions, graduations, weddings, etc.

 Calories: 206kcal